hujhax/austin-improv-wiki/BatShyt Crazy.md

 In BatShyt Crazy's most famous sketch, Pedro Poops Joy, [[Susannah Raulino]] guest starred as the sexy angry dismissive, but much loved lead singer, Killer.

-BatShyt Crazy had their own run of ridiculous sketch comedy called 'BatShyt Crazy: Live Rude Puppets' at the Institution Theater in August of 2014.
+BatShyt Crazy had their own run of ridiculous, angry, musical sketch comedy with 'BatShyt Crazy: Live Rude Puppets' at the Institution Theater in August of 2014.

+In 2015, the took the stage again with the foul mouthed Christmas musical classic *BatShyt Crazy: Feel the Felt* at Frontera Fest Short Fringe.

 ## Media
 ### Videos